magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 ]
 ```

-When you save the file, after a moment you should see the page been
+When you save the file, after a moment you should see that the page has been
 updated with the new comment by the
 [author of Reagent](https://twitter.com/holmsand).